Outreach and Educational Programming

 Requests for presentations must be made at least three weeks in advance to allow ample time for preparation.
 Please note that depending on our clinical demand at the time of a request, it is possible that we will be unable to provide a presentation.
 However, we will do our best to accommodate!

-For more information, please contact Laura Finkelstein at the Student Counseling Center.
+For more information, please contact Alanna Carrasco at the Student Counseling Center.